Docs / Reference

 Settings Reference

 Every BetterStage setting in one place.
 Open Settings from the menu bar icon or with Cmd+,.
-Settings are grouped into nine panes: General, Snap Wheel, Window Modes (Bento Box + Tabbed Layout Mode + default mode for new stages), AI Staging, Exclude Apps (apps that bypass stages and Window Modes), Screen Layout (padding and gaps), Pinned Displays, and Shortcuts, and a License pane opened from the sidebar footer.
-The window was rebuilt in 1.0 with a card layout and clearer Pro markers on every gated feature.
+Settings are grouped into ten panes: General, Workspaces, Window Modes (Bento Box + Tabbed Layout Mode + default mode for new stages), Snap Wheel, Screen Layout, AI Staging, App Routing (assign apps to specific stages), Exclude Apps (apps that bypass stages and Window Modes), Displays, and Shortcuts, and a License pane opened from the sidebar footer.
+On multi-monitor setups, Settings opens on the display where your pointer is, so the window appears on the screen you are already using.

 General